UXSoc/training-modules/.hidden/README.md

 - `npm run new [folder name]` create a new module
 - `npm run delete [module number]` delete a module, this is by number
 -  `npm run mods` print out all modules
-- `npm run rest` resets the config file which is useful for testing
+- `npm run reset` resets the config file which is useful for testing

 ## Layout